Ashadhi Ekadashi Vrat- When Lord Vishnu Begins His Slumber

 |Ekadashi Tithi Ends

-- While observing the vrat, devotees limit themselves to one meal during the day.
+While observing the vrat, devotees observe a strict fast, or those who have any health issues can limit themselves to one meal during the day.

 The legend associated with Ashadhi Ekadashi Vrat

 Once upon a time, there lived a king named Mandhata.
 During his reign, prosperity flourished in his kingdom.
 His subjects led a happy and content life under his rule.
 Then ill omens started to appear.
 Rains ceased, and crops were ruined.
 The kingdom reeled under the grip of drought and famine.
 As the best of his ministers failed to come up with a solution, King Mandhata himself took up the task.
 He toured the land of Bharath to find a way to mitigate the suffering of his people.
 He gained an audience with Sage Angira who advised him to have his subjects observe fast on the Ekadashi of the month of Ashada and involve themselves in the worship of Lord Vishnu all through the day.

 King Mandhata returned to his land and told his people to follow the words of Sage Angira.
 The whole kingdom observed the Vrat and prayed to Lord Vishnu.
 Lord Vishnu is the one who sustains creation.
 Rains followed.
 Plants started to sprout and life returned to the Kingdom.
 Within four months, the subjects were back to leading happy lives.
 It was all achieved due to the devotion shown by the people to Lord Vishnu.
 Since then, Ashadi Ekadashi Vrat is considered one of the most venerable days in the year to devote oneself to the worship of Lord Vishnu.

 Mahabali Gets One Back on Lord Vishnu